Springtime Snake ID

 Myth #3: Aggressive = Venomous

 It’s also thought that the more “aggressive” a snake is, the more dangerous/venomous it is.
 The first point I want to make is the important difference between “defensive” and “aggressive”.
 Snakes are defensive, not aggressive.
-Snakes will defend themselves from predators, but they will not waste energy by being aggressive – i.e., pursuing and terrorizing animals larger than itself.
+Snakes will defend themselves from predators, but they will not waste energy by being aggressive - i.e., pursuing and terrorizing animals larger than itself.
 Having been around my fair share of venomous and nonvenomous snakes all over the United States, in my experience it’s often the nonvenomous snakes that turn out to be much more defensive!
-So if you encounter a snake that is lunging and striking, remember that it is terrified of you, believes it is fighting for its life, and is quite likely harmless.
+So if you encounter a snake that is lunging and striking, remember that it is terrified of you, it believes it is fighting for its life, and is quite likely harmless.
 Simply take a few steps back, and watch as the snake promptly flees!

 Myth #4: Vertical pupils = Venomous

 Another one I often hear is that venomous snakes have vertical pupils.
 This is not universally true, and there are plenty of nonvenomous snakes that also have vertical pupils (although not in Ohio).
-As shown below, pupils will change shape depending on ambient light conditions, so it’s not really a good way to tell them apart.
+As shown at right, pupils will change shape depending on ambient light conditions, so it’s not really a good way to tell them apart.

 In short, there is no “shortcut” to distinguishing venomous snakes from their harmless counterparts.
 Your best bet is to just get familiar with the few venomous snakes in your area, watch where you put your hands and feet, and leave a snake alone if you aren't 100% sure what it is.